 Q. Does liquid foundation go bad?

 A. Like all liquid and cream makeup products, liquid foundation has a shelf life.
-Most liquid foundations are good for six months to a year.
+Most liquid foundation formulas are good for six months to a year.
 If you notice that your foundation is starting to separate or has developed a strange odor, throw it away.

 Q. Should I apply concealer before or after liquid foundation?